tesfalem2/Indicators-Hydrological-Alterations/README.md

 # IHA_parameters
-Indicators of hydrological alteration calculated in Tesfalem et al. (2023, J.hydrol; Reg studies) The 32 IHA parameters describe the whole range of ecologically significant aspects of the flow regime, such as magnitude, frequency, timing, duration, and rate of change.
+Indicators of hydrological alteration calculated in Tesfalem et al. (2023, J.hydrol; Reg studies).
+The 32 IHA parameters describe the whole range of ecologically significant aspects of the flow regime, such as magnitude, frequency, timing, duration, and rate of change.

 This README file contains the description of those 32 IHA parameters utilized in the current study of Abraham et al. (2023).
 The 32 IHA parameters are adopted from Richter et al. (1996).
 They describe the whole range of ecologically significant aspects of the flow regime, such as magnitude, frequency, timing, duration, and rate of change.

-The 32 IHA parameters are grouped into five such as:
+The 32 IHA parameters are grouped into five categories:
     •	Group 1- monthly flow indices,
     •	Group 2 - extreme flow indices,
     •	Group 3 - timing indices,